 CID #5175: TGah Editor: Please change the existing paragraph in Page 137 Line 24 with the following paragraph:

 The Page Bitmap field indicates presence of buffered data for each of the one or more blocks in all the assigned page slices within a page period.
 A bit in the Page Bitmap field indicates information of buffered data for STAs in one block of a page slice corresponding to the location of the bit in the bitmap.
 The first block indicated in the Page Bitmap field is the block indicated in the Block Offset subfield.
 Based on the number of page slices assigned to the TIMs, this field is of variable length from 0-4 octets.
 A value of 10000001 in the Page Bitmap field indicates that there is buffered data for at least one STA in the first block and at least one STA in the last block.
 The bit sequence also indicates that only a page slice of 8 blocks is assigned within a page period.
-Further, the bit sequence indicates that there is no downlink buffered data for any STA in blocks 1 to 6 and STAs in these blocks enter doze state , avoiding them to waking up for the assigned TIM to check for downlink buffered data.
-If the STAs have group addressed frames, they receive the data within the DTIM interval.
+Further, the bit sequence indicates that there is no downlink buffered data for any STA in blocks 1 to 6 and STAs in these blocks.
+Hence these STAs can enter the doze state after receiving the group addressed BUs that are delivered by the AP following the DTIM Beacon as described in 10.2.2 and can avoid to wake up for the assigned TIM in the following T(S)BTTs within the DTIM interval to check for downlink buffered data. .

 CID #5362: TGah Editor: Please change the existing paragraph in Page 274 Line 36 with the following paragraph:

 Each STA performing EDCA access suspends an operation of its EDCAF at the start of each RAW and stores the value of the backoff counter, CW[AC], QSRC[AC] and QLRC[AC] as the first backoff state.
 At the end of the RAW, the stored first backoff function state is restored and an operation of the EDCAF is resumed.
-If the previously stored first backoff function state is empty, the EDCAF of anSTA shall invoke a backoff procedure, even if no additional transmissions are currently queued.
+If the previously stored first backoff function state is empty, the EDCAF of a STA shall invoke a backoff procedure, even if no additional transmissions are currently queued.

 CID #5364: TGah Editor: Please change the existing paragraph in Page 270 Line 15 with the following paragraph:

-If the TIM STA belongs to the RAW group, it is allowed to contend for medium access at the start of the assigned RAW slot (see 9.22.5.3 (Slot assignment procedure in RAW)).
+If the TIM STA belongs to the RAW group, it is allowed to contend for medium access at the start of its assigned RAW slot (see 9.22.5.3 (Slot assignment procedure in RAW)) and shall not contend for medium access within a RAW slot not assigned to it during thatRAW.